BasicPrimitives/javascript/samples/Buttons.md

 # Buttons panel

-Organizational chart provides API to create custom context buttons panel.
-The option `OrgConfig.hasButtons` allows to make context panel visible only for current cursor item or for all normal items in diagram.
-The same options exist in `TemplateConfig.hasButtons` and `OrgItemConfig.hasButtons`, they allow to control buttons panel visibility for individual items and templates.
+The organizational chart provides API to create a custom context buttons panel.
+The option `OrgConfig.hasButtons` allows making context panel visible only for the current cursor item or for all visible nodes in the diagram.
+The same properties exist in `TemplateConfig.hasButtons` and `OrgItemConfig.hasButtons`.
+They allow setting buttons panel visibility for individual items and templates.

 [JavaScript](javascript.controls/CaseButtonsPanel.html)